slilver/queer-edu/README.md

 ***Data Gathering***

 We utilized survey data from the Healthy Minds Student Survey provided by the Healthy Minds Network upon request.
 Data were shared as csv files.
 We focused on the year 2019-2020.
-Additional information and Codebook are available here: https://healthymindsnetwork.org/hms/
+Additional information and codebooks are available here: https://healthymindsnetwork.org/hms/

 ***Data Cleaning and Processing***